 Westwood Cycle Prize for Student Innovation

-MPA Society PSR Award of Distinction in Mental Health & Addictions
+MPA Society Psychosocial Rehabilitation (PSR) Award in Mental Health & Addictions

-Established in 2010 by the MPA Society, this annual award in 2010 to support and recognize Douglas College Health Care Support Worker and Community Mental Health Worker students who show initiative and innovation in the field of Psychosocial Rehabilitation (PSR) and recovery in mental health.
+MPA Society established this annual award in 2010 to support and recognize Douglas College Health Care Support Worker and Community Mental Health Worker students who show initiative and innovation in the field of Psychosocial Rehabilitation (PSR) and Recovery in mental health.
 The MPA Society has been supporting and housing individuals with mental health and substance use issues through a wide range of services in Metro Vancouver since 1971.
 They are passionate about promoting the self-determination of people who experience mental health challenges.
 MPA Society believes that self-determination will ultimately result in the positive and successful integration of these people into our communities.
 MPA Society views these awards as an investment in the post-secondary education of individuals interested in the Psychosocial Rehabilitation and provides recipients with the opportunity to access education and form relationships within the field of Mental Health & Addictions.

 Pacific Blue Cross Health Care Support Worker Award

 This award was established by the Pacific Blue Cross, in 2017, with the purpose of recognizing and supporting students enrolled in the Health Care Support Worker Certificate program.